-Calvary Mater Newcastle public hospital in Newcastle, NSW, is the major cancer care centre for the Hunter New England Local Health District, delivering more than 320,000 occasions of outpatient services and in excess of 16,000 inpatient treatments per year.
+Calvary Mater Newcastle, a public hospital in Newcastle, NSW, is the major cancer care centre for the Hunter New England Local Health District, delivering more than 460,000 occasions of outpatient services and in excess of 17,000 inpatient treatments per year.

 Calvary Mater Newcastle provides an Emergency Department open 24 hours seven days a week, an Intensive Care Unit, extensive palliative care services including the Mercy Hospice.
-Hunter New England Local Health District’s Mental Health facility and Breastscreen NSW, are also located on the Mater campus.
+Hunter New England Local Health District’s Mater Mental Health Centre and Breastscreen NSW, are also located on the Mater campus.

 Our patients enjoy a redeveloped modern, light and airy environment, surrounded by well-maintained gardens.

-Our range of medical and surgical services includes internal medicine, alcohol and drug services, Hunter Drug Information Service and Hospital in the Home.
+Our range of medical and surgical services includes internal medicine, alcohol and drug services, and Hospital in the Home.
 Our surgery division provides services in a pre-procedures clinic, operating theatres, a day surgery unit and recovery room.

 The Mater was founded in 1921 by the Sisters of Mercy (Singleton) who handed on ownership and operation of the hospital to the Little Company of Mary Health Care in 2006.